 Especially often you get the flavors Vanilla and chocolate.
 But there are now stands that offer many different varieties - including fruit varieties.

 The word comes from the French and means "perfect".
 Parfaits consist mainly of Egg yolk with sugar and cream.
 Here, the proportion of cream is very large, which creates a mousse-like consistency.
 The ice cream mass is frozen without stirring.
 The resulting fine crystalline structure is characteristic and so desired.
 One can use different Layers Build up by freezing them one after the other.

 Granite or granita

 It is similar to a Sorbet with larger ice crystals and thus coarser.
 As a rule, it consists of Sugar, fruit and liquid.
 The mass is placed in the freezer and stirred regularly with a fork.
 Here, only one fork is used on purpose, so that large ice crystals are formed.

 Other types of ice cream

 Consists, as the name suggests, mainly of Water.
 In addition Zochre and various flavours, possibly also colorants.
 Popsicles are very often water ice.
 It is usually produced industrially, but can also be very easy to make yourself.

 This type of ice cream is rather unknown in German-speaking countries.
 It is a Sorbet versionwho also Milk contains.
 This creates a lighter alternative to conventional milk ice cream and a creamier variant to the widespread sorbet.

 A final word of advice

-You should always be careful when "Ice cream with ... taste" reads, for example Strawberry flavoured milk ice cream.
+You should always be careful when "Ice cream with ... flavor" reads, for example Strawberry flavoured milk ice cream.
 You can probably already think for yourself that here the taste is mainly due to the addition of Flavours is achieved.
 Such an ice cream can, but does not have to contain fruit ingredients.
 Personally, I would leave the fingers from such ice cream.

 I hope you can now better find your way in the naming jungle of ice cream varieties in the future.